Use these menu design tips for higher profits.

-Example of iMenuPro menu with handwritten fonts
+Example of an iMenuPro menu with handwritten fonts

 The results show that these positive effects occur only when used in establishments where the menu is health-focused.
 So if you run a burger joint, the folksy handwriting fonts won't help you.
 But if your focus is on healthy eating, "writing" fonts and hand drawn art should definitely be considered.

-With iMenuPro, you can swap preloaded handwritten fonts into any Menu Style.
+i With iMenuPro, you can swap preloaded handwritten fonts into any Menu Style.
 There are many hand-drawn typefaces to choose from.
 And typewriter fonts, which achieve the same sort of "human touch" effect, are included as well.